cph-cachet/pulmonary_monitor_app/README.md

 ### Audio App Task

-The last type of app task using in the Pulmonary Monitor app is two type of audio tasks, which samples audio samples from the user when coughing and reading a text alound.
+The last type of app tasks used in the Pulmonary Monitor app, are two types of audio tasks, which samples audio from the user when coughing and reading a text alound.
 Both use the `audio` measure defined in the [`carp_audio_package`](https://pub.dev/packages/carp_audio_package).

 The configuration of the coughing audio app task is defined like this: